Semiconductor & AI Infrastructure Hub (HSAIH)

 for global AI.

 We are not looking for investors who simply believe in the numbers.
-We are looking for investors who understand that the projects which change the world are not started by the obvious people, in the obvious places, at the obvious moments.
+We are looking for leaders who understand that for the good of our hemisphere and of this era, the projects that change the world are not started by obvious people, in obvious places, at obvious times.
 Honduras is not the obvious choice.
 That is exactly why it works.

 contact@investgroup.platiacapital.com